 Beck Depression Test (BDI-II): The Beck depression questionnaire is a 21-question form used to measure the dependent variable.
-Subjects rate symptoms on a scale from 0 to 3, and the range of scores reported for this to In this re It should is from 0 to 63.
+Subjects rate symptoms on a scale from 0 to 3, and the range of scores is from 0 to 63.
 The reliability and validity of this test has been confirmed in Iran.
 Toosi et al. (2017) reported a reliability coefficient of 0.91 and Ghassemzadeh et al. (2005) obtained a reliability of 0.87 for this test.